johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 interpret that as being from the UK system.

-I first encountered this issue when I downloaded waypoints from a guide book that uses the UK system (OSGB36) and imported them into Open Street Maps on my Garmin GPS which uses WGS84.
+I first encountered this issue when I downloaded way points from a guide book that uses the UK system (OSGB36) and imported them into Open Street Maps on my Garmin GPS which uses WGS84.
 I quickly saw that something was off.
 One might